froesecom/Magnetic-Poetry/README.md

 - get touch drag on mobile working
 - write test
 - create a 'seed' page, where I can hit the API to seed the database
+- create an element that says "chose a category above to begin.
+Change words by using the category selector"

 TESTING
 - test classic rails stuff